kriserickson/aging-coder/src/posts/2025-08-31-rag-time-cooking-up-smart-recipe-suggestions.md

 ## Creating a Suggestion Service

-Now that we know how to use RAG, we can create a service that will take a user's ingredients and return the best match from the database.
-We will use some of the code from our notebook, but we will put this into a fastapi service and create a simple UI to interact with it.
-First we will create the FastAPI service:
+Now that we know how to use RAG, we can create a service that will take a user’s ingredients and return the best match from the database.
+We’ll use some of the code from our notebook, but we’ll put this into a FastAPI service and create a simple UI to interact with it.
+First we’ll create the FastAPI service:

 ```python
 def _load_resources():